vaginessa/blog/articles/from-quicknotes/JyRZ-generating-good-random-and-unique-ids-in-go.md

 It's such a common problem that we have a standard for this called [UUID/GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), created over 30 years ago.

 We can do better than GUID.
 A good random unique id:
-* is random; we can't skip the basics
+* is unique; we can't skip the basics
 * can be sorted by its string representation
 * is time-clustered i.e. ids generated at the same time are close to each other when sorted
 * string representation can be used as part of URL without escaping